KQM-git/TCL/characters/anemo/xiao.md

 ### **Dissolution Eon: Destroyer of Worlds**

 Increases **Lemniscatic Wind Cycling**'s charges by 1.

 {% endtab %}

 {% tab title="C2" %}
 ### **Annihilation Eon: Blossom of Kaleidos**

-When in the party and not on the field, Xiao's Energy Recharge is increased by 25%
+When in the party and not on the field, Xiao's Energy Recharge is increased by 25%.

 {% endtab %}

 {% tab title="C3" %}
 ### **Conqueror of Evil: Wrath Deity**

-Increases the level of **Lemniscatic Wind Cycling** by 3.
+Increases the Level of **Lemniscatic Wind Cycling** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Transcension: Extinction of Suffering**

-When Xiao's HP falls below 50%, he gains a 100% DEF Boost.
+When Xiao's HP falls below 50%, he gains a 100% DEF Bonus.

 {% endtab %}

 {% tab title="C5" %}
 ### **Evolution Eon: Origin of Ignorance**

-Increases the level of **Bane of All Evil** by 3.
+Increases the Level of **Bane of All Evil** by 3.
+Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C6" %}
 ### **Conqueror of Evil: Guardian Yaksha**

-While under the effect of **Bane of All Evil**, hitting at least 2 opponents with Xiao's Plunge Attack will immediately grant him 1 charge of **Lemniscatic Wind Cycling**, and for the next 1s, he may use **Lemniscatic Wind Cycling** while ignoring its CD.
+While under the effects of **Bane of All Evil**, hitting at least 2 opponents with Xiao's Plunging Attack will immediately grant him 1 charge of **Lemniscatic Wind Cycling**, and for the next 1s, he may use **Lemniscatic Wind Cycling** while ignoring its CD.

 {% endtab %}
 {% endtabs %}